upperlinecode/CS-and-the-City-Curriculum/data/argument-decision-making.md

 - **Prediction**: You want to guess what's going to happen in the future. _e.g.
 Next week, ridership will increase across the subway system by 9%._
 - **Prescription**: You want to say what should be done as a result of your prediction about the future. _e.g.
 In order to meet the anticipated increase in demand, the MTA should add 3 trains per line per hour from 7am to 7pm._

+#### Optional Activity: Descriptive, Predictive, Prescriptive

+Think about something you do most days.
+Maybe you ride the subway, maybe you go shopping, maybe you check social media, maybe you spend time with your family, maybe you go to the movies.
+See if you can come up with three questions you could investigate about that activity:

+* The first question should be **descriptive** - it should just describe the activity. _e.g.
+What percentage of my time do I spend playing video games every week?_
+* The second question should be **predictive** - it should ask about some future state of the activity. _e.g.
+How much time can I expect to spend playing games next month?_
+* The third question should be **prescriptive** - the answer to this question should recommend an action based on the answer to a prediction. _e.g.
+What other activities should I do instead of playing video games so often?_

 #### Additional Reading

 Explore these resources to see how journalists are talking about - and using - data.